The Rising Price of Florida Cattle

 The total number of cattle and calves in Florida increased by 5 percent from 2010 to 2011, to more than 1.7 million head.
 That noble herd was deemed to be worth $449,237,000, an increase of more than $57.6 million from the year before.
 This year it should be worth even more.

 But even as the value of hooves on the ground went up, cash receipts, or the amount that ranchers are actually earning from sales, edged off.
 Florida ranchers earned $499,237,000 in 2010 compared to $487,618,000 last year.

-The discrepancy portends a bright near future for ranchers, some say, because it means they’re holding on to more of their stock instead of selling it.
+The discrepancy portends a bright near future for ranchers, some say because it means they’re holding on to more of their stock instead of selling it.
 On the other hand, that could also eventually lead to prices going down again.
-But that’s a cycle ranchers who’ve been in the business long-term — often for generations — are used to.
+But that’s a cycle rancher who’ve been in the business long-term — often for generations — are used to.

 “We’re all trying to increase our numbers,” said rancher Mrs. Strickland.